alukosdev/ccsp/reference/glossary.md

 !!!
 ==- Redundancy
 Deploying duplicate devices that can take over active operation if the primary device fails.
+==- Regression Testing
+Re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
+If not, that would be called a regression.
 ==- Reservations
 A reservation creates a guaranteed *minimum* resource allocation that the host must meet.
 ==- Resiliency